GESIS-Methods-Hub/minimal-example-md/index.md

 ---
 title: "Minimal Example of Tutorial in Markdown"
-author:
-  - name: Raniere Silva
+author: Raniere Silva
+image: img/cover.jpg
+image-alt: Individual letter stamp in metal box.
 ---

-This example demonstrates the **required** metadata by Methods Hub.
+This example illustrates the **required** metadata by [`methodshub`](https://github.com/GESIS-Methods-Hub/methodshub).

 ## Binder

-The link to Binder will launch the default Jupyter Lab interface.
+The link to Binder will launch the default [JupyterLab IDE](https://jupyterlab.readthedocs.io/).

 ## Dependencies